mehrozdurrani/INTERMEDIATE-LEVEL-Example-DotNet-Mediatr-Mapster-FluentValidation-For-CQRS/README.md

 # CQRS with MediatR in .NET 7

 Welcome to the CQRS with MediatR educational project!
-This repository demonstrates how to implement the Command Query Responsibility Segregation (CQRS) pattern using **MediatR** and **Mapster** in .NET 7.
+This repository demonstrates how to implement the Command Query Responsibility Segregation (CQRS) pattern using **MediatR**, **Mapster** and **FluentValidation** in .NET 7.
 This project is designed to help you understand the separation of queries, commands and notifications, a fundamental concept in modern software architecture.

 ## Project Overview